quickwit-oss/quickwit/docs/tutorials/kinesis.md

 :::note

-If this command fails with the folllowing error message:
+If this command fails with the following error message:
 ```
 Command failed: Stream gh-archive under account XXXXXXXXX not found.